Why is my EC2 Linux instance unreachable and failing one or both of its status checks?

 Failure to mount the volumes correctly

-An instance status check might fail due to a mount point that's unable to mount correctly, as shown in the following example:
+An instance status check might fail due to a mount point that's unable to mount correctly, as shown in this example:

 [FAILED] Failed to mount / See 'systemctl status mnt-nvme0n1p1.mount' for details.
 [DEPEND] Dependency failed for Local File Systems.